mpgarate/bleep.js/README.md

 Retro tones in js, one note at a time.

-When calling Bloop, notes are appended to an asynchronous playback queue.
+With Bleep, notes are appended to an asynchronous playback queue.
 This allows composing scores directly in javascript.

 Basic usage
 -----------